bed and chair alarms

 RCare is a global provider of nurse call systems for the entire spectrum of eldercare and senior living.
 Our mission is to improve the lives of elders and those who care for them.
 Our innovations are designed with the resident at the center, while providing helpful and user-friendly technologies that make the environment more comfortable and pleasant–and that ultimately lead to better outcomes.

 With RCare’s reporting tools, you can measure important information about calls, such as call volume, frequent callers, and response times, to help you improve the experience of elders and their families, and staff work loads.
-For communities with multiple facilities, Enterprise RMetrix provides a dashboard that makes it easy to compare facilities on key metrics, by day, month or quarter.
-RCare gives administrators the kind of reporting that turns data into insight, and insight into action.

 Every community is different, and RCare takes the time to understand the unique resident needs, caregiving process, and other issues, to build customized solutions that last.